chip-comms/chip-mono-mvp/devops-instructions/GETTING_STARTED.md

 This will:

-1. Build a Docker image with all ML dependencies (~2GB, takes 5-10 minutes first time)
+1. Build a Docker image with lightweight dependencies (~20 seconds first time)
 2. Start the container with hot-reloading enabled
 3. Mount your source code for live updates

+**Note:** For local development, the backend uses mock transcription to avoid heavy ML dependencies.
+Real ML processing (WhisperX, speaker diarization) is tracked in ticket CHI-22 and will be re-enabled when needed

 **Python Backend will be available at:** http://localhost:8000